 Ellen P had been active sexually since her mid-adolescence, enjoying many partners without any conscious sense of conflict.
 Although at times she wondered if she might be a bit promiscuous, in the main she felt comfortable with her sexual activities.
 But when she met Sam, she felt challenged.
 He was 14 years older and had never had intercourse.
-He was so shy and reticent that she had to seduce him the first time.
-Because he was so inexperienced and reluctant, Ellen was unable to enjoy sex as she formerly had, but she readily assented when Sam proposed.
-As far as she knew, she did so despite the poor sex, but in therapy she discovered that it was largely because of the lack of sexual interest and ability that she married Sam.
+He was so shy and reticent that

 Ellen's mother had been a negligent and narcissistic woman, so wrapped up in thought nothing of herself that she exposing Ellen to her many flagrant affairs.
 When Ellen was young, her mother forced her and her sister to aid her in her shoplifting by wearing clothes out of stores, and later she insisted on making Ellen her confidante about sexual matters.
 Father left his wife alone, turning a blind eye on the family, and living apparently without sex himself.
 Ellen reacted by distancing herself from both parents.
 She thought of herself as needing no one and she concentrated academic on achievements and on 'making herself completely independent.'
 Her only real attachment was to a much older high school teacher whom she idealized.
-She split off the sex and at 16 began to enjoy it with a variety of boys and men without conscious remorse, and without the threat of meaningful attachments that might then be lost.
+She split off the sex and at 16 began to enjoy it with a variety of boys and men without conscious remorse, and without the threat of meaningful attachments that might then be lost